 For my own client campaigns, I track a small number of keywords, (the main keywords my clients are interested in targeting) and I send this over as a PDF along with my work summary sheet and earnings report at the end of each billing cycle.
 Each month I host end of month strategy calls to go over this information and very rarely, if ever, do I discuss rankings with my clients.
 They don’t care.
 All they’re interested in is the earnings report.

-Once a client sees they’ve made $80,000 for the month, and they’ve spent $2,500, they won’t give a shit whether they’re in position 4 or 5 for a keyword.
+Once a client sees they’ve made $80,000 for the month, and they’ve spent $2,500, they’re not really interested in whether they’re in position 4 or 5 for a keyword.